KaanEnt/AGI-ventures/scripts/README.md

 npm run scrape:auto
 ```

-You can set this up as a cron job to run daily:
+**Note:** The scraper does NOT run automatically.
+You need to set it up as a cron job or scheduled task to run daily.

+Example cron job setup:

 ```bash
 # Add to crontab (runs daily at 3 AM)